 Magnesium in combination with Vitamin C, acts as an effective natural laxative and often provides immediate relief.
 Consuming adequate amounts of each on a daily basis helps to maintain regularity.

-This trace mineral also facilitates muscle relaxation, which may be helpful for lessening the intensity of stress, migraines, PMS and cramps.
+This trace mineral also facilitates muscle relaxation, which may be helpful for lessening the intensity of stress.

 While calcium requires magnesium for absorption, if the intake of calcium is too high, one will absorb neither calcium or magnesium!